ahsanali2000/ahsanali2000/README.md

-# A software engineer after exploring many fields diving deep into data science.
+# A software engineer diving deep into deep learning
 <!--
 **ahsanali2000/ahsanali2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.